ChetasShree/ChetasShree/README.md

 <h3 align="center">A Girl trying to Figure-Out Stuff!!</h3>

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">
-<h2> I'm Chetas Shree, a Freshman pursuing Bachelors in Computer science and engineering.
+<h2> I'm Chetas Shree, a Sophomore pursuing Bachelors in Computer science and engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.

 - 🌱 I’m currently learning Data Structures and Algorithms